 Types and Parts: Gas Fills

 Windows are more efficient when they block air and heat from passing through them.
 In cold climates, they keep heat inside.
 In hot climates, they keep it out.
-In both settings, air conditioners and heating systems won’t have to work as hard to keep temperatures stable.
+In both settings, air conditioners and heating systems won’t have to work as hard to keep temperatures stable, lowering utility bills as a result.

-Filling the space between the panes of a double- or triple-glazed window with gas, instead of air, boosts efficiency by reducing heat loss.
-Manufacturers use argon and krypton, which block more heat transfer because they are denser than air.
+Filling the space between the panes of a double- or triple-glazed window with gas boosts efficiency by reducing heat transfer.
+Manufacturers use argon and krypton, which block more heat because they are denser than air.
 Both are safe to use because they are non-toxic, clear, and odorless, and will stay that way even if leaked or mixed with other elements.
 The Window Selection Tool identifies options for gas-filled windows best suited to your home.

-Krypton offers the biggest efficiency gain but is more expensive.
+Krypton is the most efficient but also the most expensive.
 Argon is the popular and affordable alternative, and manufacturers also offer windows with a mix of both gases, to balance premium performance with affordability.
 Some gas can leak from a window over time, but this is not a safety or health concern because the gases are non-toxic.
-However, this leakage will lead to a small drop in efficiency.
-The leakage rate for an efficient window is about 0.5% of gas fill per year, so even after 20 years a window with gas leaks would still perform at 90% of its original capacity.*
+This leakage will lead to a small drop in efficiency, because the leakage rate for an efficient window is about 0.5% of gas fill per year.
+However, even after 20 years a window with gas leaks would still perform at 90% of its original capacity.*

 *For more information on NFRC’s sources and statistics, the Partners page of this site details the groups with which NFRC’s experts collaborate and share data.